aditya-uii/AI-ChatBot/README.md

 An interactive AI-powered chatbot built with React.
 Seamless chat UI, real-time responses, and easy to extend.

 ## Overview
-AI-ChatBot enables users to type prompts, send them to an AI API and receive responses—all in a clean, responsive UI.
+AI-ChatBot enables users to speak prompts, send them to an AI API and receive responses—all in a clean, responsive UI.
 Ideal for learning modern frontend+API workflows or for building a full-featured assistant app.

 ## Key Features
 - voice interface with user prompt → bot response flow